maphew/zadam-trilium-wiki/Keyboard shortcuts.md

 This is supposed to be a complete list of keyboard shortcuts.
 Note that some of these may work only in certain contexts (e.g. in tree pane or note editor).

-Since Trilium 0.38, it is possible to configure keyboard shortcuts in Options -> Keyboard shortcuts.
+It is also possible to configure most keyboard shortcuts in Options -> Keyboard shortcuts.

 ## Note navigation